-Quite often and in particular with cryptocurrencies, the price is not based on the behaviour of an asset, but instead, the behaviour of the people who are buying it.
+Quite often and in particular with cryptocurrencies, the price is not based on the behaviour of an asset, but instead, on the behaviour of the people who are buying it.

-Lets say in a hypothetical superbowl final, the New England Patriots play the Kansas City Chiefs.
+Lets say in a hypothetical Superbowl final, the New England Patriots play the Kansas City Chiefs.
 Both teams have had an excellent season but the gamblers prefer the New England Patriots.
-A bookmaker in Las Vegas will set the odds one two things, (i) how much money they would like to make (they are generally not in it for the fun of it, but instead to make a profit) and (ii) how much money gamblers place on the game.
+A bookmaker in Las Vegas will set the odds on two things, (i) how much money they would like to make (they are generally not in it for the fun of it, but instead to make a profit) and (ii) how much money gamblers place on the game.

-The book maker decides that they would like to make $100,000 on the game, so these three numbers will dictate the odds.
+The bookmaker decides that they would like to make $100,000 on the game, so these three numbers will dictate the odds.

 First, lets look at what the odds are likely to be based on the New England Patriots (NEP),

 So this means, that you will have to put $6 on in order to win $4, if the New England Patriots win.

 So, you would have to put $1 on the KCC to win $1.

 It now should be clear, that either way, the bookmaker will make $100,000.
 The odds match up in such a way that the profit for them is guaranteed.

 Now it should be clear from our example, that it wasn’t the bookmaker that determined the odds, nor the performance of the teams in the build-up to the game, nor the behaviour of the teams.
 It was in fact the behaviour of the gamblers.
 The people who were willing to bet.